sendgrid/wordpress/readme.txt

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.
 2. After activation "Settings" link will appear.
-3. Go to settings page and provide your SendGrid credentials.
+3. Go to settings page and provide your SendGrid credentials by choosing the authentication method which default is Api Key.
 On this page you can set also the default "Name", "Sending Address" and "Reply Address".
+4. If you want to use your username and password for authentication, switch to Username&Password authentication method.
-4. If you provide valid credentials, a form which can be used to send test emails will appear.
+5. If you provide valid credentials, a form which can be used to send test emails will appear.
 Here you can test the plugin sending some emails.
-5. Header provided in the send test email form.
+6. Header provided in the send test email form.
-6. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
+7. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
-7. Select the time interval for which you want to see SendGrid statistics and charts.
+8. Select the time interval for which you want to see SendGrid statistics and charts.

 == Changelog ==

+= 1.6.3 =
+* Update Smtp class name to avoid conflicts
+= 1.6.2 =
+* Add Api Keys for authentication, use the last version of Sendgrid library: https://github.com/sendgrid/sendgrid-php/releases/tag/v3.2.0
 = 1.6.1 =
 * Add unique arguments
 = 1.6 =